 Overcoming drug or alcohol addiction is about more than getting through withdrawal and quitting the substance.
 Unfortunately, many people who complete a detox and rehabilitation program end up relapsing.
 This is entirely normal and does not indicate failure in your recovery.
 However, some strategies can help reduce the chances and frequency of relapses.
-Participating in relapse prevention therapy as part of your addiction treatment program can ply you with the tools you need to avoid addiction relapse triggers.
+Participating in a relapse prevention program as part of your addiction treatment program can ply you with the tools you need to avoid addiction relapse triggers.

 At Greater Boston Addiction Centers, we understand how the triggers of relapse can derail your recovery efforts.
 Our comprehensive treatment programs include relapse prevention therapy to give you the best shot at lasting sobriety.
 Call us today at 877.920.6583 to learn more about how we help you manage relapse triggers so they do not throw you off your recovery path.
+Staying sober is easier with help.

 What Are Addiction Relapse Triggers?